 There are all kinds of records being set this month: in addition to those at the Winter Olympics.
 For one, there have been the frigid temperatures.
 With the drop in temperature, there have been record increases in propane prices, leading some to refer to it as “liquid gold”.
 Some of the homeowners hit hardest by the propane pricing are those with older homes, since energy efficiency wasn’t a priority at time of construction.
 Making changes to an older home to increase energy efficiency can seem like a daunting task, but with these tips, you’ve got a clear road map of ways to improve the current situation.

-Get an Energy Audit: There’s a saying that states “prognosis without diagnosis is malpractice”.
+Get a Home Performance Test: There’s a saying that states “prognosis without diagnosis is malpractice”.
 In addition to the medical community, this can also apply to home energy efficiency.
 Don’t throw a bunch of stuff at a wall, hoping something sticks.
-Get an energy audit by a licensed professional so that you can pinpoint the biggest offenders in your home when it comes to wasted energy.
-Many times, a basic audit is offered by a utility company for a nominal fee.
+Get a home performance test by a licensed professional so that you can pinpoint the biggest offenders in your home when it comes to wasted energy.

 Install a Programmable Thermostat: Did you know that by turning your thermostat back 10° to 15° for eight hours while you are away at work or sleeping you can save as much as 5%-15% a year on your heating bill?
 A lot of people avoid doing this because they are under the impression that this practice causes your furnace to work harder.
 In fact, you will lose less energy because the lower the interior temperature, the slower the heat loss resulting in more energy being saved.